bandprotocol/falcon/README.md

 ``` shell
 falcon start
 ```
-> NOTE: you can choose which tunnels do you want to relay
+> NOTE: You can choose which tunnels do you want to relay.
 ``` shell
 falcon start 1 2 3
 ```